ps-george/ansi_c_compiler/3-compiler-documentation.md

 ### Strength 1

 All the I/O can be easily customised.
 Support for input from filenames is already built in, as well as the ability to change the outwards destination by changing the initialization of `Context` to a different ostream pointer.
+Hence it's just a couple of steps away from a real compiler's functionality.

-_50 words or fewer_
+_50 words_

 ### Strength 2

-_50 words or fewer_
+The metadata built up whilst creating the tree, such as each node class having a getNodeType() function with its name, and a getDeets() function with more details allows for very useful information when debugging and pretty printing a representation of the AST that has been built.

+_46 words_

 Scope for Improvment
 ---------------------